Counteracts: Testing Stereotypical Representation in Pre-trained Language Models: Dataset and Methodology

-To test the mitigation ability of pre-trained language models, we introduce counter-knowledge in the input prompts, and evaluate if the output of the models will be affected.
+We introduce counter-knowledge in the input prompts, and evaluate if the output of the models will be affected.
 Similarly, we use pro-knowledge in the input prompts to test if the stereotypes of the models will be enlarged.
-Both counter-knowledge and pro-knowledge have two forms: syntactic similar and semantic similar.
-Syntactic similar knowledge shares the same syntactic structure as the base prompts, while semantic similar knowledge does not share the same syntactic structure but the same meaning.
+Both counter-knowledge and pro-knowledge have two forms: syntacticly similar and semanticly similar to the base prompt.
+Syntacticly similar knowledge shares the same syntactic structure as the base prompts, while semanticly similar knowledge shares the same meaning.
 Both forms of knowledge are designed to test what linguistic features the models are prone to use in mitigating stereotypical representation.
 Table \ref{tab:sample} shows a detailed sample from the dataset.

 Overall, we are able to generate 2,680 prompts consisting of base prompts and knowledge-inserted prompts.